kakaroto/Beyond20/docs/update.md

 # Release Notes

-v2.17.2 (March 24th 2026)
+v2.18.0 (March 24th 2026)
 ===

 Hi everyone,

-Today, we're releasing v2.17.2, a small update with a mix of new feature support and bug fixes for both Roll20 and D&D Beyond.
+Today, we're releasing v2.18.0, a small update with a mix of new features and bug fixes for both Roll20 and D&D Beyond.

 This release adds support for HP sync with the 2024 Roll20 character sheet templates, as well as support for the 2024 Healer feat and the bugbear's Surprise Attack racial feature on D&D Beyond.

 On the bugfix side, we've resolved issues related to the new Digital Dice support, improved action matching for action customisation entries, and fixed Extras HP sync for familiars, summons, and similar creatures.
-We've also corrected the code hijacking used for digital dice rolling and finally added support for custom rolls when the digital dice is disabled.
+We've also changed the way we integrate with D&D Beyond's Digital Dice to better support the feature and finally we added support for custom rolls when the digital dice is disabled.

-You can read the full [Changelog](/Changelog#v2172) to see all the changes included in this release.
+You can read the full [Changelog](/Changelog#v2180) to see all the changes included in this release.

-As usual, a big thank you to [@dmportella](https://github.com/dmportella), additionally for our first time contributors [@kristiandueholm](https://github.com/kristiandueholm), [@TyReg88](https://github.com/TyReg88), and [@nox404](https://github.com/nox-4O4), as well as to my generous [Patrons](https://patreon.com/kakaroto) and [Ko-fi/Github](/rations) supporters.
+As usual, a big thank you to [@dmportella/Gothyl](https://github.com/dmportella), who handled this release in its entirety!
+He also received help from our first time contributors [@kristiandueholm](https://github.com/kristiandueholm), [@TyReg88](https://github.com/TyReg88), and [@nox404](https://github.com/nox-4O4), making this release the one with the most contributions from the community so far!

-Enjoy!

-v2.17.1 (January 16th 2026)
-===

-Hi everyone,

-I hope everyone managed to get some rest during the holidays, enough rest at least to face what 2026 has brought upon us already.

-Today, we're releasing a small bugfix release which fixes an issue on the Chrome browser since its latest version update, which prevented rolling digital dice and processing monster stat blocks.

-We've also fixed a bug which caused the Confusion spell not to display to VTT and differentiating between the 2014 and 2024 versions of the Cleric's Blessed Strikes.

-You can read the full [Changelog](/Changelog#v2171) to see all the changes included in this release.

-As usual, a big thank you to [@dmportella](https://github.com/dmportella) for his work, as well as to my generous [Patrons](https://patreon.com/kakaroto) and [Ko-fi/Github](/rations) supporters.

-Enjoy!

-v2.17.0 (December 13th 2026)
-===

-Hi everyone,

-This week, an update to D&D Beyond's website broke our ability to roll using Digital Dice.
-This update fixes that, as well as many other fixes and additional support for special class features.

-You can read the full [Changelog](/Changelog#v2170) to see all the changes included in this release.

-A big thank you to [@dmportella](https://github.com/dmportella) for making this release, as well as to my generous [Patrons](https://patreon.com/kakaroto) and [Ko-fi/Github](/rations) supporters.
+Thank you as well to our generous [Patrons](https://patreon.com/kakaroto) and [Ko-fi/Github](/rations) supporters.

-This is also the perfect moment to wish everyone happy holidays, and a happy new year!

 Enjoy!